 Temporary assignments will normally not exceed five business days and an employee will receive his/her regular rate of pay for the time spent in a temporary assignment.
-Department Heads may grant a one-step increase in pay for advanced ability temporary assignments over six business days, subject to available funding within the respective departmental budget-
+Department Hheads may grant a one-step increase in pay for advanced ability temporary assignments between over six business days and-thirty-calendar-days,\subject to available funding within the respective departmental budget. <a href="Any "step-up" pay for advanced ability assignments which exceed 30 calendar days and/or where departmental funding is not available, must be approved by the Personnel Committee.